2003-Miguel/LinkedServer-RH-to-DWH/README.md

 ## 📌 Autores

-Miguel Alejandro Vásquez Lara
+Miguel Alejandro Vásquez Lara - A00109487

-Estudiante de Ingeniería en Sistemas
+Anthony Liriano Araujo - A00112515

+Alina Marina Hermon Castro - A00116790

+Pablo Berroa Heredia - A00105809